 - Are more likely to pursue future courses in a career in science, engineering, or computer technology.

-Complete annual enrollment data for each county and the Seminole tribe are posted at http://florida4h.org/about/impact/ES237.
+Complete annual enrollment reports for each county and the Seminole tribe are posted at http://florida4h.org/about/impact/ES237.

 Take a deeper look at the impact Florida 4-H’ers are making: